 Insurance companies, as defined under Code of Virginia § 58.1-2500, engaged in the business of making contracts of insurance, and Surplus Lines brokers defined under Code of Virginia § 38.2-4805.2, authorized to solicit, negotiate and place insurance with eligible or approved surplus lines insurers.

 - Insurance Companies

 - Surplus Lines Brokers Reports

-File the following taxable year 2012 reports with the Bureau of Insurance:
+File the following taxable year 2014 reports with the Virginia Department of Taxation:

 |Taxpayer||Filing Requirement||Taxable Year||Due Date|

 April 15, 2014

 Surplus Lines Broker

 Insurance Premiums License